alphagov/spotlight/CONTRIBUTING.md

 point that they're unreadable, compression will take care of that.
 They should be lowercase words separated by hyphens.

-If you're creating JSON stubs for Stagecraft, make use of the Stagecraft linter in the `tools` directory to ensure your JSON is consistent.
+Module-level JSON for Stagecraft is generated as part of the build process.